-Fresh homemade waffles are an absolute treat for breakfast, brunch (Air Fryer Chicken with Buttermilk Waffles), or even dessert!
+Fresh homemade buttermilk waffles are an absolute treat for breakfast, brunch or even dessert!
 Simply served with syrup or on a platter with fresh berries, cara cara oranges, thick cut bacon, fried eggs and local maple syrup.
 These waffles are sure to please the young and the young at heart.

 I don’t make them often, so when I do, I make a double batch.
 They freeze really well, so just pop a couple in the toaster for a super quick breakfast.